PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-11 10:16:56
+Last updated: 2024-04-11 10:17:31
-Random Quote: What do you call a fish with no eyes?
-Fsh. - Marshall Eriksen
+Random Quote: This little bogwing is what all the fuss was about.
+What a precious little creature!
+I can see why you didn't want to harm a hair on its wrinkled little head. - Greef Karga